-Notably, a director who is subject to an automatic disqualification or a disqualification order under sections 34, 35, or 36 of the Limited Liability Partnerships Act (Chapter 163A), will also be disqualified under the Companies Act to act as director or be involved in a company’s management.
+Notably, a director who is subject to an automatic disqualification or a disqualification order under sections 34, 35, or 36 of the Limited Liability Partnerships Act (Chapter 163A), will also be disqualified under the Companies Act to act as a director or be involved in a company’s management.

 Common Statutory Requirements to be Ensured by the Company Director

-A company director in Singapore is responsible for ensuring that the company complies with two most important statutory requirements.
+A company director in Singapore is responsible for ensuring that the company complies with the two most important statutory requirements.
 This includes:

 - convening and holding of the company’s Annual General Meeting (AGM)

 - and the subsequent filing of its annual returns by the specified due dates (normally within a month of the AGM)